-Nuremberg is a city in northern Bavaria which is distinguished by a medieval architecture such as stone towers of its Altstadt (Old Town) and the fortifications.
+Nuremberg is a city in northern Bavaria that is distinguished by medieval architecture such as the stone towers of its Altstadt (Old Town) and the fortifications.
 At the northern edge of the Altstadt, stands Kaiserburg Castle surrounded by red-roofed buildings.
 The Hauptmarkt a central square contains the gilded “beautiful fountain” with tiers of figures, the Schöner Brunnen and Frauenkirche which is a 14th-century Gothic church.
 Travelila summed up a list of Exciting Things to do in Nuremberg.

-Collect Sights pf Ancient Kaiserburg Castle
+Collect Sights of Ancient Kaiserburg Castle

 Artistic Feeling at Albrecht Durer House

 A museum dedicated to the artist’s life and work recently restored building which was the house of the Middle Age painter and graphic artist named Albrecht Durer.
 Albrecht Durer’s works are currently presented on chocolate bars or money bills and also in every corner of the world.
 The reason behind the change in the course of art history in terms of meticulousness and is a mania for perfection and bringing technology to the medium of engraving is Durer.
-A definitely worth seeing in the house is it is timber-framed house and now has sketches and engravings of the man himself.
+A definitely worth seeing in the house is it is a timber-framed house and now has sketches and engravings of the man himself.

-A walk in Wiebgerbergasse
+A walk-in Wiebgerbergasse

 The Weibgerbergasse is nowadays a famous area for relaxation in a complete fairy-tale medieval landscape as it is a charming street with impressive, half-timber, multi-colored housing.
 The street-wide ensemble of houses holds plenty of history and tradition are all built to the same height and has similar themes but in different styles.
 In Nuremberg’s medieval times, a testimony of wealth and craftsmanship these faces boast Rococo and Baroque additions along with some seriously spectacular inner gardens.